Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 There are two numbers I’ll need to estimate in order to populate my spreadsheet: 1) the monthly check at full retirement (which I’ll enter as $1,200 but can adjust higher or lower if desired) and 2) an interest rate or investment return (which I’ll enter as 3% but can also adjust higher or lower).
 A third number could solve the puzzle of when to begin checks: the age at which I’ll die and stop collecting checks.
 For this project, though, I’ll entertain the possibility that I could live anywhere from 62 years to 100 years.

-There are three sheets associated with this spreadsheet:
+There are three sheets associated with this spreadsheet (now available as a course)

 - Calculations of monthly checks at each month from 62 years to 67 years, along with the cumulative value of checks and the future values of cumulative checks at ages 67 years and 90 years (90 is chosen randomly but reflects an age at which I hope to live)